 The Program has received Full Approval status by the National Association of School Psychologists (NASP).
 It is a 64-semester hour, post-baccalaureate course of study leading to Certification in School Psychology in the Commonwealth of Pennsylvania.
 Students are provided with a competency-based program which moves sequentially from a strong knowledge base to acquisition of applied skills, and then, to the supervised practicum and internship experiences.
-Upon successful completion of a specified 43-semester hours of coursework (see Program Curriculum) a Master of Science in Psychology is awarded.
-Following successful completion of the remaining 21 semester hours that includes a practicum and a 1200, full-year internship, students are recommended to the Pennsylvania Department of Education (PDE) for certification as Educational Specialist I School Psychologist.
+Upon successful completion of a specified 30-semester hours of coursework (see Program Curriculum) a Master of Science in Psychology is awarded.
+Following successful completion of the remaining 34 semester hours that includes a practicum and a 1200 hours, full-year internship, candidates are recommended to the Pennsylvania Department of Education (PDE) for certification as Educational Specialist I School Psychologist.

 Students may transfer into the program after earning a master's degree in Psychology or a related field elsewhere.
-The Program on a part-time, evening basis (with the exception of several summer courses and the practicum and internship experiences).
+The Program attempts to accommodate working adults who may desire to complete the bulk of their program on a part-time, evening basis with the exception of several summer courses and the practicum and internship experiences (see Re-specialization, p.
+19).

-The Program is one of three graduate programs in the Department of Psychology at Millersville University.
-The other programs are the Clinical Psychology and School Counseling Programs.
-The Department of Psychology is housed within the School of Education.
+The Program is one of three graduate programs4in the Department of Psychology at Millersville University.
+The other programs are the Clinical Psychology and School Counseling

+Programs.
+The Department of Psychology is housed within the College of Education and Human Services.